-- Full Governing Board meetings take place twice in the autumn term and once in each of the spring and summer terms.
+- Full Governing Body meetings take place three times in the autumn term and twice in each of the spring and summer terms.
 All governors attend these meetings.
-The Full Governing board meetings are chaired by Mr. Derrick Louis with Mrs. Emma-Jane Sharocks sitting as vice chair.
+The Full Governing body meetings are chaired by Mrs Amanda Bright with Mr. Paul Strong sitting as vice chair.

 We also have a number of committees which deal with specific issues.
 Membership of and terms of reference for these committees are reviewed annually at our full governing board meeting in September.
 Many of the committees (marked *) are only staffed if needed.